oceanprotocol/ocean.py/README.md

 # Posthuman : Ocean Marketplace for Pretrained Transformer Models

-Posthuman Marketplace is a fork of the ocean marketplace, aimed at the following functionality:
+Posthuman Marketplace is a fork of ocean lib, aimed at implementing the following functionality:
 1. Verifiably Training, Evaluating, and utilising models in Zero-Knowledge using Compute-to-Data
 2. Reward contributors to training to incentivise large-scale federated training.

-Posthuman Marketplace contracts are currently deployed on Rinkerby.
+Posthuman Marketplace is currently deployed on Rinkeby.
 The code is complete for the above functionality.
 Additional functionality will be added in the next two months.

-Refer to the following files for a demonstration of the functionality:
+More specifically, the Posthuman PoC enables the following functionality:

-Custom_Marketplace_flow: Demonstrates how a consumer (Bob) can train and use the model in zero knowledge using datatokens and computute to data.
-[Rinkerby]
-Custom_Reward_Mechanism: shows how a trainer (Charlie) can get rewarded PH coins for improving the loss score.
-PH coins will eventually be bought back with a share of marketplace revenue, giving them value.
-[Rinkerby]
+1. Alice publishes a GPT-2 model in a compute to data environment.
+There are two approved algorithims: train_lm.py and inference_lm.py. [publish_model_with_compute.py]
+2. Bob buys datatokens and runs further training on the WikiText-2 dataset, using the train_lm.py algorithim.
+[Consume_Compute_Train.py]
+3. The updated model (M2)
+i) remains on alice's machine;
+ii) is published as an asset on ocean iii) Bob is rewarded with datatokens of the newly trained model
+4. Charlie decides to train the model further, purchasing datatokens from Bob, creating demand.
+[Consume_Compute_Train.py]
+5. The second updated model (M3) is likewise published as an asset, and a datatoken reward issued to Charlie
+6. Derek finds M3 to be sufficiently trained for his commercial use-case.
+He buys access to the inference endpoints using the DataTokens in Chalie's Possession, completing the demand loop. [[Consume_Compute_Inference.py]]

+This mechanism serves as a basic pay-it-forward method of rewarding intermediate trainers before a model reaches commercial utility.
+Crucially, all model updates are performed in zero-knowledge to Bob, Charlie and Derek - they simply stake funds on further training and are rewarded with tokens of the updated model.

+Alice is the only trusted party in this setup as the model resides on her hardware.
+In our scenario, Alice represents the PostHuman Marketplace.
+Posthuman provides the trusted computing backend on which model training and inference occurs.
+Posthuman is incentivised to protect privacy of each model to ensure all value stays in the ocean ecosystem, and the marketplace as a whole succeeds.

+More complex incentive mechanisms can be structured along similar lines - for eg. 50% of datatokens to last trainer, 25% to the one before, 12.5% and so on.

 Computing Cluster:
 We've set up a V100 GPU based kubernetes cluster for optimial efficiency in training and inference from large transformers.
 We will eventually expand this to 100s of GPUs to support GPT-3 scale models.

 Algorithims:
-We've included versatile training, evaluation, and inference algorithims from huggingface for use on our marketplace.
+We've included versatile training and inference algorithims from huggingface for use on our marketplace.
 Small modifications to these templates will cover virtually all transformer fine-tuning and inference use cases.